Jyoti-Sharma10/text-check/README.md

 ### Installation

 1. Clone the repository to your local machine: git clone <repository-url>
 2.Change to the project directory: cd text-analyzer-app

-3.Install the frontend and backend dependencies: cd client npm install
+3.Install the frontend and backend dependencies: cd text-check npm install cd ../server npm install

-cd ../server
-npm install

-### Running the Application
+4.Running the Application
-1.Start the backend server (from the server directory): npm start
+-Start the backend server (from the server directory): npm start
 The server will run on http://localhost:5000.

-2.Start the frontend development server (from the client directory): npm start
+-Start the frontend development server (from the client directory): npm start
 The React development server will run on http://localhost:3000.

-3.Open your web browser and navigate to http://localhost:3000 to access the Text Analyzer Application.
+5.Open your web browser and navigate to http://localhost:3000 to access the Text Analyzer Application.
-- Node.js and npm installed.
-- A code editor such as Visual Studio Code.

-### Usage
+## Usage
 1.Upload a .txt file by clicking the "Upload File" button on the homepage.
 2.Once the file is uploaded, the application will display the following:
 -The top 5 most occurring words.